replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/02-install-app/assignment.md

 Once your application is deployed and the admin console reports it is ready to use, check that your application pods are all "Running" before we move on to the interactive troubleshooting exercises.

-On "cluster node 1": `kubectl get pods -n <your application namespace>`
+On "Cluster Node 1": `kubectl get pods -n <your application namespace>`

 Click "Check" to continue.